sylvercis/hipay-docs/hipay-enterprise-sdk-js_2/1-home.md

 ## JavaScript processing
 You can verify the validity of the form with HiPay.Form.paymentFormDataIsValid().
-In this example the submit button is disable until the form is valid :
+In this example, the submit button is disabled until the form is valid:

-example with JQuery :
+Example with jQuery:
 ```js
 $("#pay-button").prop('disabled', !HiPay.Form.paymentFormDataIsValid());
 ```

-example without JQuery :
+Example without jQuery:
 ```js
 document.getElementById("pay-button").disabled = !HiPay.Form.paymentFormDataIsValid();
 ```

 You can add a callback function when the form data change.
-For example when the form change you can :
+For example, when the form changes, you can:

 1) get CVV information with HiPay.getCVVInformation()
 2) get the validity of the form with HiPay.Form.paymentFormDataIsValid()
-3) get error list if the form is not valid
+3) get an error list if the form is not valid

-example with JQuery :
+Example with jQuery:

 ```js
 HiPay.Form.change(function() {